wordofwarning/wordofwarning.org/current/2018-emergency/lunchtime/index.md

 ( † *limited capacity*)

 **Alexandrina Hemsley | *words collect under my soft palate, lips shut, soundless bubbling***
 A new video work by dance artist and writer Alexandrina Hemsley in which she deals with self-censoring as someone who experiences the silencing inherent in marginalisation and anti-blackness.
 This work continues the attempts of her artistic practice to retain multiplicity and morph the body’s narratives as a soft resistance to objectification and reductive representations.
 Alongside this, it is a challenge to herself - as an artist who experiences heightened distress over her appearance - to look in the camera for more than a minute.

 Film and text by Alexandrina Hemsley;
-Sound: Alexandrina Hemsley using samples from Nina Simones Feelings" (live at Montreux Jazz Festival 1976).
+Sound: Alexandrina Hemsley using samples from Nina Simone's *Feelings* (live at Montreux Jazz Festival 1976).
 Originally screened at DECORUM X: The Worst of Censorship, V&A Museum

 **Alexandrina** believes in dance & the body as a site for expressing felt & embodied politics.
 It is a life long project.
 The forms her artistic work takes frequently morph in order to present her concerns within shifting frames and contexts.
 She make dances, videos, self-produces and writes.
 She is interested in liminal spaces, connectivity, fracturing, displacement and emotionality.
 She collaborates with Jamila Johnson-Small as part of Project O (2011 onwards) and with Seke Chimutengwende on new work  Black Holes.